jbiason/blog/content/quotes/random/index.md

 > "There is no education that is not political.
 An apolitical education is
 > also political because it is purposely isolating."

+> "People change and forget to tell each other."
+-- a marquee at a fucking carpet cleaning store